amazon-connect/amazon-connect-streams/Documentation.md

 The following errors are related to connectivity in the CCP.
 These errors are logged in the CCP logs when they occur.

 ### `unsupported_browser`
 Agent is using an unsupported browser.
 Only the latest 3 versions of Chrome or Firefox is supported.
-Upgarde the agent's browser to resolve this error.
+Upgrade the agent's browser to resolve this error.
 See [Supported browsers](https://docs.aws.amazon.com/connect/latest/adminguide/what-is-amazon-connect.html#browsers)  for more information.

 ### `microphone_not_shared`
 The microphone does not have permission for the site on which the CCP is running.
 For Google Chrome steps, see [Use your camera and microphone in Chrome](https://support.google.com/chrome/answer/2693767?hl=en).
 For Mozilla Firefox steps, see [Firefox Page Info window](https://support.mozilla.org/en-US/kb/firefox-page-info-window).